Nikola-Milovic/blog/content/posts/integration-testing-node-postgres-vitest-testcontainers/index.md

 ## Let's Build It: A Simple CRUD Example

-We'll set up a dead-simple Express app with basic CRUD operations for "items" stored in a Postgres database.
+We'll set up a dead simple Express app with basic CRUD operations for "items" stored in a Postgres database.
 Then, we'll write integration tests for it using Vitest and Testcontainers.

 **(You can find the [complete project code over at github](https://github.com/Nikola-Milovic/blog-projects/tree/master/integration-testing-node-vitest-testcontainers))**